superbad64/OpenFighter/Tteokbokki/README.md

 # T.T.E.O.K.B.O.K.K.I.
 Top Grade Case
-## Proof that silly acronyms are sometimes a bad idea
+## Also known as "We have [REDACTED] at home"

 > [!NOTE]
-> This case is currently being worked on.
+> This case is currently being worked on (like doing tests about using wood dowels instead of steel rods and such).
 Be advised that not everything is super fine tuned yet.

 ![Non-copyright-infringing case](../img/tteokbokki.png)

 ---

 A case that I swear no one has ever seen around.
+Comes with a magnetically attached bottom plate.

 ## The Stats